anthony-walker/euler1D/README.md

 dataPlot.py - this is used to analyze all the results in a directory.
               update this file appropriately in the file __main__ to change the directory and other properties.
-eulerExact.py - this is the analytical solution of Euler's equations applied
+sodShock.py - this is the analytical solution of the sodshock tube problem
-                to the sodshock tube problem. - Validated with shocktubecalc sodshock.py - this is the analytical solution of the sodshock tube problem  with constant states - Currently not functioning
+              this solution is validated with the PyPi sodshock calculation

 ### shocktubecalc module
 is a module from PyPi.
 This is a validated analytical solution to the
 sodshock tube problem.
 Used to compare to the numerical solution.